ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models

-\textbf{Knowledge Retrieval for KBQA.} General retrieval methods are typically divided into traditional lexical models, such as BM25~\citep{BM25}, and dense retrieval models, such as Dense Passage Retrieval (DPR)~\citep{DPR}, SimCSE~\citep{SimCSE}, and Contriever~\citep{Contriever}.
-In the KBQA task, to better utilize knowledge related to the question from knowledge bases, efficient retrieval algorithms are needed to fetch the most relevant knowledge.
-ELQ~\citep{ELQ} and FACC1~\citep{FACC1} are commonly used entity retrieval methods.
-Both CBR-KBQA and RnG-KBQA employ ELQ for dense-retrieval-based entity linking, while GMT-KBQA complements ELQ retrieval results with FACC1, enhancing the coverage of candidate entities.
-For relation retrieval, GMT-KBQA employs a two-stage relation retrieval module using a bi-encoder and cross-encoder architecture, and utilizes FAISS~\citep{FAISS} for neighboring relation retrieval.
-TIARA leverages a cross-encoder to learn interactive representations between the question and schema, ranking classes and relations based on matching scores.
+General retrieval methods are typically divided into lexical methods, such as BM25~\citep{BM25}, and dense retrieval models, such as Dense Passage Retrieval (DPR)~\citep{DPR}, SimCSE~\citep{SimCSE}, and Contriever~\citep{Contriever}.
+In KBQA task, to better utilize knowledge related to the question from KB, ELQ~\citep{ELQ} and FACC1~\citep{FACC1} are commonly used to entity retrieval.

-In this paper, our KBQA framework, ChatKBQA, retrieves corresponding entity and relation positions after generating the logical form by FACC1 and SimCSE, respectively, in an unsupervised manner.
-It is superior to previous methods that conducted knowledge retrieval directly on natural language questions.
+In this paper, our ChatKBQA framework proposes a phrase-level retrieval method for entities and relations in an unsupervised manner after LLM's generation of logical form, improving both generation performance and retrieval efficiency.